We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Many people are attracted to this business model because it doesn’t require much start-up capital to pay for stock or storage space.

 (The downside being that the low barriers to entry make dropshipping a very competitive type of ecommerce business to get involved with).

 In order to dropship with BigCommerce, you’ll need to make use of a third-party app.
 The BigCommerce app store currently has 39 dropshipping apps available, with some key ones including:

 Most of these dropshipping apps offer free trials or $0 upfront fees; however, additional fees generally apply for premium features (like access to full product portfolios, or branded invoicing and packaging).

-Taking the Spocket and Syncee dropshipping apps as two popular examples, their recurring monthly fee are around $29 per month.
+Taking the Syncee and Spocket dropshipping apps as two popular examples, their recurring monthly fee are between $29 and $39.99 per month respectively.

 All told, BigCommerce can work as a good solution for people who are considering starting a dropshipping business — particularly given some of the other benefits of the platform like multicurrency selling and zero transaction fees.

 However, BigCommerce competitor Shopify provides a much larger range of dropshipping apps — 470+ at time of writing — so it would be advisable to compare both platforms in detail to see which one would work best for you as a dropshipping platform.

 BigCommerce doesn’t charge transaction fees at all on any of its plans.
 This is a key selling point of the platform, because many several competing ecommerce platforms charge hefty transaction fees for every sale made on a store.

 In the case of Shopify, if you don’t use its built-in payment processor, Shopify Payments, you’ll be facing a 2% transaction fee for every sale made its ‘Basic’ Shopify plan.